Jayanth-BM/ARP_Spoofer/README.md

    command :- pip install -r requirements.txt

-   Note :- This Tool is only for Linux Not for other Operating System and works for python version 3 or higher
+   Note :- This Tool is only works for python 3.6 or higher

 4. The General Usage of Tool is like this